 The best way to know which service is for you is to start studying your own business.
 How do you usually get paid?
 Online stores will have a lot of individual transactions.
 Subscription service providers, whether they provide online services or something physical like landscaping, may have automatic payments.
 If your company provides freelance services, you may need to invoice clients for monthly services or varying amounts.

 Once you know how your company sends requests for payment and receives payment, start looking for exceptions.
 Stripe, for example, doesn’t have an inbuilt invoicing tool so you will need to check your additional third-party services for PCI compliance.
 PayPal does offer more PCI compliance, but only at certain levels of subscription.

 Most e-commerce payment processing platforms are all but required to have PCI compliance, but your company may be liable for any gaps.
 So look for those gaps before finalizing your choice.
-Browse our blog for more ways to choose the best platform for your business.
+Contact us to know about more ways to choose the best platform for your business.